Omni-guides/dev-jackify-engine/README.md

 # Jackify Engine

-A Linux-native fork of [Wabbajack](https://github.com/wabbajack-tools/wabbajack) that provides full modlist installation capability on Linux systems using Proton for texture processing.
+A Linux-native fork of [Wabbajack](https://github.com/wabbajack-tools/wabbajack) (specifically wabbajack-cli.exe) that provides full modlist installation capability on Linux systems using Proton for texture processing.

 ## Overview